Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Development

 \subsection{Knowledge Selection}

-We use the work of QUEIROZ (2016) as a reference, which presents a domain ontology for preserving privacy in data published by the Brazilian federal government to control access to information and propose the main classes necessary to address the topic.

-BATET (2011) established an ontology that defines metrics to compute semantic similarity in biomedicine, which is essential to define comparable results in this topic.
+We use the work of QUEIROZ (2016) as a reference.
+It presents a domain ontology for preserving privacy in data published by the Brazilian federal government to control access to information and proposes the main classes necessary to address the topic.
+BATET (2011) established an ontology that defines metrics to compute semantic similarity in biomedicine, essential to define comparable results in this topic.
 LLUIS (2011) presents, in his doctoral thesis, an ontology for the statistical properties of anonymization within answering out data disturbance, proposing definitions of the types of possible data processing and the types of threats to which the data are exposed.
 A generic type of data called OntoDT established the concept of data typing (PANOV, 2016).
 The ORHBR proposal is born within the scope of the LGPD - General Data Protection Law (BRAZIL, 2018), while the reference selected for this work had its origin aiming at the protection of public documents of the federal government provided to the general public within the scope of the law Brazilian law that regulates access to information.